-Review: Results of a Randomized Placebo-Controlled Study of Dutasteride vs. Finasteride, E.A.
-Olsen, et al, Dec.
-2006
+Review: The Importance of Dual 5Alpha-Reductase Inhibition in the Treatment of Male Pattern Hair Loss: Results of a Randomized Placebo-Controlled Study of Dutasteride Versus Finasteride, E.A.
+Olsen et al., December 2006

 The American Hair Loss Association discusses the discovery of finasteride, the active ingredient in Propecia, as an effective treatment for hair loss.
-The report explains how treatment works and suggests Propecia as a first line of defense for the treatment of male-pattern baldness.
+The report explains how treatment works and suggests Propecia as a first line of defense for treating male-pattern baldness.

 Review: Men's Hair Loss: Treatment, Editors of American Hair Loss Association, Not Dated

 Frederick Joyce, M.D., founder of Rejuvenate!
 Med Spa and member of the International Society for Hair Restoration Surgery, recommends Propecia for men looking for a reliable, FDA-approved solution to hair loss, but he warns that the drug is "a lifetime commitment."
 Joyce says, "Once you stop using Propecia, any hair loss that you would have had if you weren't taking the medication will happen within three to eight months."